Susya: Early Islamic period village

-The abandoned synagogue, or its atrium or courtyard, was converted into a mosque.

-A mosque was built in the courtyard of the former synagogue.
-It featured a mihrab in the southern wall, a second mihrab between two columns in the southern portico, and "crude" stone benches along the walls.
+Themosque in the courtyard of the former synagogue featured a mihrab in the southern wall, a second mihrab between two columns in the southern portico, and stone benches along the walls.
 Magness, assessing the evidence uncovered by the several archaeologists who dug at the site, which includes an inscription, dates the mosque to the reign of Caliph Al-Walid I, in the early eighth century.

 Crusader/Ayyubid period village

 By 1107, a Crusader named Gauterius Baffumeth was Lord of Hebron, and he donated the land of Sussia to the Hospitalers.
 In a document dated September 28, 1110, Baldwin I approved and confirmed this donation.
 As Baffumeth was Lord of nearby Hebron, Sussia is identified with Khirbet Susya.
 The dates suggest that the village was inhabited since the Arab period and has carried its name since then.
 The document calls Susya a casale (village), a testimony to its agriculture nature.
 By 1154, Susya was presumably still in the hands of the Hospitalers, as that year Baldwin III, with the consent of his mother, Melisende, confirmed the gift from Baffumeth.

 In the 12th–13th centuries, Crusader troops were garrisoned at nearby Chermala (Khirbet al-Karmil) and, in their wake, a few families moved into the ruins to exploit the rich agricultural land.

 According to local tradition, the niche on the northern wall of the synagogue-turned-mosque that was used as a mihrab, dates to Saladin's time.